-8. Support in principle the development of a low-carbon hydrogen economy.
+- 6. Support in principle the development of a low-carbon hydrogen economy.
 The HyNet project aspires to capture 10 million tonnes of CO2 from the North West's industrial cluster, add £17bn Gross Value Added to the North West economy, alongside supporting 5979 jobs.
 The Council will also explore opportunities for hydrogen to be mixed with the gas grid using existing infrastructure for the purposes of domestic and commercial heating.
-It is noted that the blue hydrogen proposed in HyNet is intended to be a transitionary step towards green hydrogen, and therefore the development of green hydrogen will also be supported by the Council.
+It is noted that the blue hydrogen proposed in HyNet is intended to be a transitionary step towards green hydrogen, and therefore the development of green hydrogen will also be supported by the Council. - 7.
+Work with the LEP, the Mersey Dee Alliance, Net Zero North West and Cheshire Energy Hub to review opportunities to reduce industrial energy use within Cheshire West and Chester, through projects such as the Energy Innovation District and E-Port Smart Energy Master Plan, which aim to aims to reduce the carbon emissions from the Ellesmere Port industrial cluster by 34 per cent by 2030; - 8.
+Working with the Liverpool City region on the Mersey Tidal project to seek to deliver clean energy to the Cheshire and Merseyside region; - 9.
+The Council will work with central Government and local industrial stakeholders to promote the development of funding mechanisms to ensure the economic viability of blue hydrogen, as a transitionary step towards green hydrogen, to enable the delivery of initial HyNet infrastructure by 2025.

-- 9. Work with the LEP, the Mersey Dee Alliance, Net Zero North West and Cheshire Energy Hub to review opportunities to reduce industrial energy use within Cheshire West and Chester, through projects such as the Energy Innovation District and E-Port Smart Energy Master Plan, which aim to aims to reduce the carbon emissions from the Ellesmere Port industrial cluster by 34 per cent by 2030; - 10.
-Working with the Liverpool City region on the Mersey Tidal project to seek to deliver clean energy to the Cheshire and Merseyside region; - 11.
-The Council will work with central Government and local industrial stakeholders to promote the development of funding mechanisms to ensure the economic viability of blue hydrogen, as a transitionary step towards green hydrogen, to enable the delivery of initial HyNet infrastructure by 2025. - 12.
-The Council will work with the Mersey Dee Alliance on the development and delivery of an energy prospectus. - 13.
-The Council will work with the local Energy Network infrastructure provider, SP Energy Networks, to assure the delivery of network upgrades to facilitate readiness for 100 per cent electric vehicles by 2030.
+10. The Council will work with the local Energy Network infrastructure provider, SP Energy Networks, to assure the delivery of network upgrades to facilitate readiness for 100 per cent electric vehicles by 2030.